NUS-IDS/ems_mentalhealth/README.md

 Top-3 matching suggestions for a given question text are used to prompt the LLM during response generation.
 <br>
-The complete code will be released after review with the outline released in the demo*.py of our functions
+The complete code will be released after review with the outline released in the mydemo*.py for an idea.
 <br>
 <br>